Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should be able to:

-Plan your own learning activities both independently and under the guidance of a teacher;
+Plan your own educational activities, both independently and under the guidance of a teacher;

 Participate in joint activities (work in small groups);